Ivansteinium/EHN/Prac2/README.md

     Encrypted file output: "CBC output/encrypted.enc"

-The file "encrypted.enc" can be found in the folder "CBC output" in the same folder as the executable.
+The file "encrypted.enc" can be found in the folder "CBC output" located in the same folder as the executable.

 If the output folder does not exist, the program will attempt to create it.